ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Experiment

-\textbf{Efficiency.} ActDistill consistently achieves substantial acceleration and computational savings across all architectures.
-On the LIBERO benchmark, as reported in Table~\ref{tab:libero}, it reduces inference latency from 48.91\,ms to 30.74\,ms, achieving a 1.59$\times$ speedup while lowering computation to 49.5\% of the full OpenVLA model.
-On the SIMPLER benchmark, summarized in Table~\ref{tab:simpler}, ActDistill shortens inference time from 47.29\,ms to 28.31\,ms in the Visual Matching scenario and from 46.94\,ms to 28.42\,ms in the Variant Aggregation scenario, corresponding to 1.67$\times$ and 1.65$\times$ acceleration with over 55\% FLOPs reduction.
-The slightly smaller gain on OpenVLA stems from its tightly coupled autoregressive structure, while CogACT's decoupled cognitive-action design aligns more naturally with semantic distillation.
-Overall, ActDistill achieves around 40\% latency reduction and 50-60\% lower computation while maintaining control fidelity, demonstrating its effectiveness and generality for efficient embodied reasoning.
+\textbf{Efficiency.} ActDistill consistently achieves substantial acceleration and computational savings across different architectures.
+On the LIBERO benchmark, as reported in Table~\ref{tab:libero}, it reduces inference latency from 48.91\,ms to 30.74\,ms, yielding a 1.59$\times$ speedup while reducing computation to only 49.5\% of the full OpenVLA model.
+On the SIMPLER benchmark, summarized in Table~\ref{tab:simpler}, ActDistill shortens inference time from 47.29\,ms to 28.31\,ms in the Visual Matching scenario and from 46.94\,ms to 28.42\,ms in the Variant Aggregation scenario, corresponding to 1.67$\times$ and 1.65$\times$ speedup, respectively, with over 55\% reduction in FLOPs.
+The slightly smaller improvement on OpenVLA can be attributed to its tightly coupled autoregressive structure, which limits flexible computation reduction, whereas CogACT benefits more from its decoupled cognitive-action design that better aligns with semantic distillation.
+Overall, ActDistill achieves around 40\% latency reduction and 50-60\% lower computational cost while maintaining control fidelity, demonstrating both its effectiveness and generality for efficient reasoning across diverse VLA architectures.